-- Include details about organisation and timetables, subject selection, pedagogy, assessment, reporting to parents. - Indicate any plans for support beyond the EAL/D teacher allocation time.
+Description of how support for this student will be implemented in the school Include details about organisation and timetables, subject selection, pedagogy, assessment, reporting to parents.
+Indicate any plans for support beyond the EAL/D teacher allocation time.

 EAL/D teacher Date